 You'll wear a hospital gown and lie on your stomach on an X-ray table.
 A special X-ray machine (fluoroscope) will help the doctor position the radiofrequency needles precisely — so only the targeted nerve tissue will be affected.

 An intravenous (IV) line will be placed in your arm or hand to deliver medication that will keep you comfortable during the procedure.
 Numbing medication will be injected into your skin before the radiofrequency needles are inserted.

 After radiofrequency neurotomy

-After the procedure, you'll be taken to another room to rest until you feel well enough to go home.
+You'll be taken to another room to rest until you feel ready to go home.
 You might notice some soreness in the area where the needles were inserted, but this usually goes away in a day or two.